 Storage

 During the cleaning process, it presents an excellent opportunity to pack away any unnecessary items.
 Potential buyers prefer to view homes without personal possessions or clutter, so ensuring everything is neatly packed away is essential.
-You may need to explore options such as offsite storage spaces or pods to temporarily house your belongings until you’ve transitioned to a new residence.
+This step not only makes your home appear more spacious and organized but also allows potential buyers to envision their own belongings in the space, making it easier for them to imagine themselves living there.
+By removing personal items such as family photos, memorabilia, and excess furniture, you create a neutral environment that appeals to a wider range of tastes and preferences.

 Repairs & Upgrades